microsoft/Windows-universal-samples/Samples/CortanaVoiceCommand/README.md

 ## Setup

 1. Ensure Cortana is signed in with an MSA account.
 This can be achieved by opening Cortana once and following the sign-in process.
-2. Run the application normally once (eg, via F5 debug or deploy/launch).
+2. Follow the steps in the "Build the sample" section below, then run the application normally once (using either F5 to debug or deploying and then launching normally).
 This installs the voice command definitions.
 3. Close the app.
 4. Click on the microphone icon in Cortana's search bar.
 5. Say one of the supported voice commands (see below)